Chigerama/ArduinoVOX/README.md

 ## To Do list:
 - [ ] Need to debounce Mode button, PTT Test Button.
 Shouldn't need to worry about AudioSense input.
 - [x] Test alpha version on real hardware - PTT and Vox on standby, PTT and Vox on Active mode.
+* Good!
-- [ ] Test PTT functionality with FT-847
+- [x] Test PTT functionality with FT-847
+* Good!
-- [ ] Test VOX functionality with FT-847
+- [x] Test VOX functionality with FT-847
+* Good!
-- [ ] Check with RF transmission - any need to consider opto-isolated inputs?
+- [x] Check with RF transmission - any need to consider opto-isolated inputs?
+* Initial testing seems okay.
+Boxed in plastic enclosure, sitting on top of FT-847.
-- [ ] Check delays/actual functionality is fit for purpose.
+- [x] Check delays/actual functionality is fit for purpose.
 Need any tweaks?
+* So far so good.
+Final tests to be conducted in the coming days.
+(Xmas 2022)
-- [ ] Set final Vox Sensitivty once in enclosure.
+- [x] Set final Vox Sensitivty once in enclosure.
+* Seems okay so far, may need tweaks in the coming days.

 ## License: